imDema/FreeMove/README.md

 Run the executable and use the GUI

-Depending on your Windows version the program could need to be run as administrator
+> Note: this program requires administrator privileges for its core functionality

 ## Recommendations
 You should not move important system directories as they can break core functionalities like Windows Update and Windows Store Apps.